 Don't wait any longer!
-Call our Reno, NV dental office to schedule a consultation with West Reno Dental today to discuss when your wisdom teeth should be removed.
-A consultation with Dr. Wilson or Dr. Paschal at our West Reno dental office is the best way to answer any questions you have about wisdom teeth or any other oral health issues you’re experiencing.
+Call us today to schedule a consultation to discuss when your wisdom teeth should be removed.
+A consultation at our West Reno dental office is the best way to answer any questions you have about wisdom teeth or any other oral health issues you’re experiencing.

 We offer oral surgery services for other issues such as a root canal.